 You may already know that leafy greens are a powerhouse of health protecting goodness.
-They are so incredibly good for you, and particularly at this time of year when colds, the flu and other nasty things are around.
+They are so incredibly rich in nutrients and particularly helpful to enjoy at this time of year when colds, the flu and other nasty things are lingering around.
 Leafy greens are a must addition to your week.

 If you’re not a huge fan..
 I hope I can get you excited about them!

-– Very high in vitamin C and other antioxidants (which help to boost your immune system and keep you healthy and fighting fit)
+– Very high in vitamin C and other antioxidants (which help to strengthen your immune system and keep you healthy and fighting fit)

 – A very good source of folate (folate is a B vitamin that is particularly important for women who are planning pregnancy or are pregnant.. if this is you, regularly including leafy greens will help protect you and your baby)